slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Judge a man by his questions, not by his answers."
 -- Voltaire*

 We judge ourselves by our thoughts but society judges us by what we can do for them.

+Hints:

-When you don’t create things, you become defined by your tastes rather than ability.
+- When you don’t create things, you become defined by your tastes rather than ability.

-Every word someone says is the tip of the iceberg.
+- Every word someone says is the tip of the iceberg.
 Underneath that word are thoughts, fears, emotions.
 Underneath those emotions is history and experiences.
 A single word is the final outcome of all of that history.

 > *"We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started."
 -- Henry Ward Beecher*